 3. They doubt themselves.

+Equally important is trust.
 When your teen doesn’t trust herself, it’s hard to make an effort because she is afraid she’ll be disappointed if she fails.
 However, great effort builds confidence and vitality even without the desired results.
 Let her know this obstacle hurts her rather than protects her.

 Are you having trouble getting your teen raring to go?

-Try to get rid of these obstacles for them and watch my video for 6 more tips on how to movitate your teen.
+Above all try to get rid of these obstacles for them and watch my video for 6 more tips on how to movitate your teen.

-These 6 motivators can help your teen so much:
+Again, these 6 motivators can help your teen so much:

 2. Be the bridge